IntelligentSystemsLabUTV/ros2_usb_camera/README.md

 You can use `RViz` to display the frames being streamed:

-- topic `Reliability Policy` must be set to `Best Effort`;
+- topic `Reliability Policy` must be set to what the corresponding node parameter has been set to;
-- `Fixed Frame` in `Global Options` must be set to what is the corresponding node parameter has been set to.
+- `Fixed Frame` in `Global Options` must be set to what the corresponding node parameter has been set to.

 ### Node Parameters

 Configuration files for node parameters can be found in `config`, with some standard default settings.
 They can be customized, or overridden from command line or launch files.

 - `base_topic_name`: base transmission topic name for `image_transport` publishers.
+- `best_effort_qos`: toggles unreliable but faster transmissions.
 - `camera_calibration_file`: camera calibration YAML file URL.
 - `camera_id`: ID of the video capture device to open.
 - `fps`: camera capture rate, defaults to `20`.